vackosar/vackosar.github.io/_drafts/2021-06-21-Wav2vec2-Phonemes-Quantization-Transformer-GAN.md

 - SoTa in low-resource setting Libri-light
   - by a lot on WER clean test 100h labeled: others ~4 vs theirs ~2.5
   - WER = word-level, word-count normalized edit distance
-- SoTa on large-resource noisy data (3.3 vs 3.4)
+- SoTa on high-resource noisy data (3.3 vs 3.4)
   - close to SoTa on clean data
 - uses [quantization](#quantization) as inductive bias for [phonemes](#phoneme)